Skip to Content

 Beef birria quesatacos with a side of birria dipping consommé

-What to Serve with Tacos de Birria
+What to Serve with Birria Tacos

 These birria tacos are good enough to eat dozens on their own.
 If you wanted to add a side however, you could serve them with homemade tortilla chips or Mexican rice.